lsandini/cgmsim-site/docs/index.md

 ## Where is the source code ?

-**The source code and more technical details on how various scripts are excecuted and interact with each other can be found in the [CGMSIM projet's repository](https://github.com/lsandini/cgmsim)**
+**The source code and more technical details on how various scripts are excecuted and interact with each other can be found in the [CGMSIM project's repository](https://github.com/lsandini/cgmsim)**